 While it is not a perfect match for roasted whole spices which are then ground, it will get you a spice mixture closer in flavor than using something generic like curry powder.

-DIY Garam Masala Substitute
+DIY Garam Masala (Easy Substitute Recipe!)

 2. Chai Masala Powder